 For the duty of competence of a lawyer who gives assistance on the merits of a matter to a prospective client, see Rule 1.1.
 For a lawyer’s duties when a prospective client entrusts valuables or papers to the lawyer’s care, see Rule 1.15.

 For a case discussing the procedure to be used in evaluating whether a Rule 1.18 violation has occurred see, Keith v.
 Keith, 140 So.
 3d 1202 (La.
 Ct.
 App.
 2d Cir.
 2014).
 In Keith, the court suggested that an in camera hearing into the nature of the allegedly confidential information that a lawyer purportedly learned from a prospective client might be appropriate.
+A violation of this rule may require a lawyer to formally meet with a prospective client.
+See In re Alex, 314 So.
+3d 818, 823 (La.
+2020) (finding that a lawyer who discussed a car accident with the driver but took passenger’s case did not violate this rule as to discussions with driver because lawyer only “briefly convened” with driver in lawyer’s lobby to tell driver that she could not represent him).

 This page was updated on February 14, 2019.